 Are you adopting a dog you hope to work with as a therapy dog in the future?
 You can get your dog off on the right paw by selecting a moniker that’s going to be easy for others to use as your dog gets out in public.
-We’ve collected therapy dog names for all types of roles, whether you are hoping to work with your dog in a hospital or nursing home, as a reading dog or other jobs.
+We’ve collected therapy dog names for all types of roles, whether you are hoping to work with your dog in a hospital or nursing home, as a reading dog or in other therapy jobs.

 What Makes a Good Therapy Dog Name?